 - Have a warm, safe place to call home

 - Can access the necessities of life such as food, washrooms, and laundry

 - Can begin to heal from the damage caused by living outside

 These buildings are not being used as shelters – they will be homes and all residents will be pay rent.

 What's happeningNew support for people experiencing homelessness: 205 Kingsway

 With funding support from the Federal government’s Rapid Housing Initiative Program, we’ve purchased the hotel at 205 Kingsway to provide approximately 68 rooms with supports for people experiencing homelessness.

-Coast Mental Health, an experienced non-profit operator, will oversee the day-to-day running of 205 Kingsway.
+Coast Mental Health, an experienced non-profit operator, oversees the day-to-day running of 205 Kingsway.
 Find out more External link icon.

 In partnership with the Province, we'll be opening two new temporary shelters totaling 120 beds.
 Shelters save lives by connecting residents experiencing homelessness with necessary health, social, and housing services.